DomeTor/PLATiN/Readme.md

 This package is fully self-contained and **does not require any older or external copies** of the modules.

+PLATiN is intended for research and methodological purposes only and is not a certified medical device.
 ---

 ## Overview